zihanchen/CS-246notes/lecture6.md

 			- boundary value testing
 			- error guessing
 			- extreme test cases
+			- black-box case can and *should be* written **before**
+			development as it can reveal problems with requirements
+			or understanding
 		- white-box testing
+			- test every decision alternative at least once
+			- test all the functions and modules
+			-
 		- bray-box testing

 ###Example: Calculates income tax